calledit/metric_depth_video_toolbox/README.md

   --compressed          Render the video in a compressed format.
 Reduces file size but also quality.
   --infill_mask         Save infill mask video.
-  --remove_edges        Tries to remove edges that was not visible in image(it is a bit slow)
+  --remove_edges        Tries to remove edges that was not visible in image(it is a bit slow) --mask_depth MASK_DEPTH
+                        Saves a compound backfround version of the mesh that can be used as infill.
+Set to background distance in meter. (only works for non moving cameras)
+  --save_background     Save the compound background as a file.
+To be ussed as infill.
+  --load_background LOAD_BACKGROUND
+                        Load the compound background as a file.
+To be used as infill.

 example:
 python stero_rerender.py --depth_video some_video_depth.mkv --color_video some_video.mkv --xfov 48